enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-volume.md

 ## What Is This

 - Way to **persistent data**
-- Is a directory or filesystem that outside the container
+- Is a directory or filesystem that **outside the container**
-- generated and used by a [container](#container)
+- generated and used by a [container](docker-container)
 - **managed by docker** completely

-## feature
+## Feature

+- It is recommended to use volume for write-heavy application
 - shared by [containers](docker-glossary.md#container) and [composes](docker-compose.md)
 - compare to [mount](docker-bind-mounts.md), it is easier to backup or migrate
 - can be managed by docker CLI